 WONDER GIRLS: Changing Our World

 Groups of activist girls age 10 to 18 are improving education, health, equality and the environment---and stopping child marriage, domestic violence, trafficking and war.
 Imagination and courage radiate through their stories, all told in their own words.
 This book documents the work of 15 girl-led nonprofit groups in the United States plus 12 countries in Asia and Central Asia, North and Latin America, the Middle East, Africa and Oceania.
 Author royalties from this book go to the Global Fund for Women.
+Wonder Girls has won 7 literary prizes: gold and silver awards in categories as diverse as Womens Studies, Multicultural Nonfiction, Social Change and Leadership.

 ¡VIVA COLORES!
 A Salute to the Indomitable People of Guatemala